 The Alan Gerry Center for Media Innovation is the creative hub where Newhouse expertise in content development and production meets the latest media technology and programming trends.
 The center is named for the founder of Cablevision Industries.

-While the studios are focused primarily on production of “traditional” programming formatted for TV viewing, the Gerry Center facilitates the development of content for next-generation “screens” and distribution platforms—YouTube, iPads and Androids, Apple TV—and for entirely new devices—Google Glass, fiber optic networks, mobile applications and even “smart appliances.”
+While the studios are focused primarily on production of “traditional” programming formatted for TV viewing, the Gerry Center facilitates the development of content for next-generation “screens” and distribution platforms—YouTube, iPads and Androids, Apple TV—and for entirely new devices—virtual reality headsets, fiber optic networks, mobile applications and even “smart appliances.”

 Emphasis will be on collaborations with industry partners to create products and programs that have value in the marketplace.